-Each month we send 1 or 2 newsletters to our Early Bird Members.
+Become an Early Bird Member.
 You can sign up here.
-It means surprise discounts.
-Plus, early invites and behind-the-scene stories.
-Each newsletter is posted as a blog a day after it has been sent to its members, only then without the extras ;)!
+It means a 15% welcome discount + surprise discounts.
+Plus, access to the VIP Room, early invites and behind-the-scene stories.
+Each newsletter is posted as a blog after it has been sent to its members, only then without the extras ;)!

 OCT 2019.
 EARLY BIRD LETTER.